vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Calcutta–Bombay–London.

-McGregor, R.S.
+McGregor, R̥S.

 1984 Hindi Literature from its Beginnings to the Nineteenth Century.
 WiesbadeṇA History of Indian Literature Vol. VIII Fasc.
 6.

 Mahābhārata

 (MBh) The Mahābhārata.
-For the first time critically edited by V. S. Suktankar and others.
+For the first time critically edited by V. ṢSuktankar and others.
 Poona 1927–59.
 19 vols.

-(MBhB) The Mahābhārata with the Bhāratabhāvadīpa by Nīlakaṇt.ha, edit. by Kinjawadekar, Ramachandrashastri.
+(MBhB) The Mahābhārata with the Bhāratabhāvadīpa by Nīlakaṇṭha, ediṭby Kinjawadekar, Ramachandrashastri.
 Chitrashala Press, Poona 1929–36.
 7

 vols. [reprinted, New Delhi 1979]